helightdev/dogs/docs/basics/serializables.md

     );
     ```

-    This method is similar to Kotlin's copy and copyWith.
+    This method is similar to Kotlin's `copy` and `copyWith`s which are common in dart libraries.
 Parameters which
-    aren't explicitly overridden retain their original values.
+    aren't explicitly overridden retain their original values, allowing you to even set fields to null.

 === "Lambda Builder"